-Opposite of give custody, authority to
+Opposite of to bestow legal or official authority to

 Opposite of to entrust a personal property or belonging to someone